amomen9/PostgreSQL/Barman/barman_2.14.md

 23-b) Only
-if you want rsync/ssh method with Barman, modify postgresql.conf archive command like the following:
+if you want rsync/ssh method with Barman, modify PostgreSQL.conf archive command like the following:
 ```shell
 #If you want to use Barman-cli (highly recommended):